MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

      ![Edit step card text button](media/edit-step-card-text-button.PNG "Edit step card text button")

-12. Put on your HoloLens, open your guide, and then gaze at the printed anchor to anchor it.
+12. Put on your HoloLens, open your guide, and then gaze at the printed anchor to anchor the guide.

 ### Best practices for printed anchors